someshkar/colabcat/README.md

 - Nvidia Tesla P4
 - Nvidia Tesla P100

+## Similar projects

+- [mxrch/penglab](https://github.com/mxrch/penglab) : This is great if you're looking to use other tools like John and Hydra on Colab too.

 ## Contributing

 Issues and Pull Requests are always welcome.
 Feel free to contribute new Colab GPU benchmarks and features.